-Prerequisites: AK/ECON 1000 3.0 and AK/ECON 1010 3.0 and AK/ ECON 3430 3.0 or, for students with equivalent preparation, permission of the Coordinator of Economics.
+Prerequisite: AK/ECON 1000 3.0 and AK/ECON 1010 3.0 and AK/ ECON 3430 3.0 or, for students with equivalent preparation, permission of the coordinator of Economics.

-AK/ECON 3450 3.0 The Public Debt and the Role of Government in the 2000's.
-The controversy over the role of government in the modern economy.
-The provision of social goods that cannot be privatized.
-Source of revenue; equity and efficiency in taxation.
-Prerequisites: AK/ECON 1000 3.0 and AK/ECON 1010 3.0 or, for students with equivalent preparation, permission of the Coordinator of Economics.
+AK/ECON 3450 3.0 Public Finance and the Role of Government in the 2000's.
+Identifies the role of government in a modern economy and examines the interaction between government's attempts to provide services and the financing of expenditures through traditional and non-traditional means.

+Prerequisite: AK/ECON 1000 3.0 and AK/ECON 1010 3.0 or, for students with equivalent preparation, permission of the coordinator of Economics.